ai-is-awesome/django-channels/README.md

 * Using a template `JSON` file (here, for illustration, the template JSON files can be found at `chat/templates/chat/*.json`)
 * Using a live-chat based communication, between an actual administrator user and the end-user.

-Initially, the bot is using the tempalte json file to respond to the end-user (in this case, the bot is called `Susan`, so it uses `Susan.json`)
+Initially, the bot is using the template json file to respond to the end-user (in this case, the bot is called `Susan`, so it uses `Susan.json`)
 The end-user is anonymous, and does not need to register themselves in order to chat with the template bot.

 During the communication, whenever the end-user types `admin`, the chatbot will go into the second mode, where it will redirect the communication to an actual registered admin.